 I mean just imagine it, a gap year to explore Mars or the moon just as feasible as taking the traditional banana pancake route through south east Asia!

 With a modern day revival of the same pioneering, adventurous spirit that led to the Apollo Missions all those decades ago, space tourism is now tantalisingly close, and I can now see a time where a permanently manned Lunar base is not only possible but feasible, and a not unrealistic reality where that base will at some point expand to include hotels and hostels for civilian travellers, and then of course the inevitable tour guides offering hikes up the Shackleton Crater.

 Paying tourists have been going into orbit now since the early 2000s when the Russian Space Agency sent paying civilians into orbit.
-But it is the privately funded space exploration programmes Virgin Galactic, Space X and the strangely titled Blue Origin that are really pushing the boundaries of what is possible.
+But it is the privately funded space exploration programmes Virgin Galactic, Space X and Blue Origin that are really pushing the boundaries of what is possible.
 These are all private companies set up with a mission statement of sending paying passengers into space for tourism purposes.

 They have already made huge innovations in rocketry and payload efficiency and economic feasibility, they have already sent craft into space and even berthed at the International Space Station, are working alongside NASA and are gearing up for routine manned orbital flights from the United Launch Centre, and are working toward sending paying civilian tourists into space on a regular basis.

 Virgin Galactic has recently taken that next step by putting a test passenger on the spacecraft Unity, ready for fee paying tourists and commercial operations in the near future, a flight that also had NASA funded experiments and payloads on board showing the partnership between the space agency and commercial interests.

 But this is not space tourism in the same way that package tourists are carted off en-masse to an all inclusive resort in the Med.
 At least not quite yet.